processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	configured value is used.
 The allowed values are integers and ’undefined’.
 Default value: ’undefined’.

+`max_resume_timeout: Seconds`

+:   If `stream_management` is enabled, a client may specify the number of
+	seconds until a session times out if the connection is lost.
+During this period of time, the client may resume the session.
+This option limits the number of seconds a client is permitted to request.
+It can be specified for `ejabberd_c2s` listeners, and it must be set to a number equal to or larger than the default `resume_timeout` (see below).
+By default, it is set to the same value as the `resume_timeout` option.

 `max_stanza_size: Size`

 :   This option specifies an approximate maximum size in bytes of XML